NeoGeographyToolkit/StereoPipeline/docs/tools/image_subset.rst

 ------------

-Given a set of overlapping georeferenced images, this program will extract a subset that result in almost the same coverage as the original images.
+Given a set of overlapping georeferenced images, this program will extract a subset that results in almost the same coverage as the original images.

 This program is slow, as the algorithm complexity is proportional to the square of number of input images and the number of output pixels.
 It is best used with